-The Mayo Minor football team are All Ireland champions 2013 after defeating Tyrone by 2-13 to 1-13 in an exciting final in Croke Park.
+The Mayo Minor football team are All Ireland champions in 2013 after defeating Tyrone by 2-13 to 1-13 in an exciting final in Croke Park.

 Mayo, who last won the All Ireland Minor title in 1985, got off to a shaky start, but by halftime had nudged ahead by one point (1-4-0-6) after a terrific Tommy Conroy goal in the 29th minute.

-Mayo took control after the re-start with the forwards finally hitting form and scoring 3 points without reply in the as many minutes.
+Mayo took control after the re-start with the forwards finally hitting form and scoring 3 points without reply in as many minutes.

 When Dara Doherty got a second Mayo goal after 38 minutes it looked like Mayo were coasting to victory.

-But Tyrone fought back bravely and it took some outstanding defensive play – most notably from Man of the Match, cornerback, David Kenny, who he was on the line to he prevent a certain Tyrone goal when the keeper had been beaten.
+But Tyrone fought back bravely and it took some outstanding defensive play – most notably from Man of the Match, cornerback, David Kenny, who was on the line to prevent a certain Tyrone goal when the keeper had been beaten.

-Mayo got some wonderful late points to ensure victory and make certain that the last minute Tyrone goal was nothing more than a consolation prize for the Northerners.
+Mayo got some wonderful late points to ensure victory and make certain that the last-minute Tyrone goal was nothing more than a consolation prize for the Northerners.

 The All Ireland winning Mayo Minor team: